 Go to Policies and create a new user policy.
 Under that policy, visit the MFA tab.

-Users → Authentication → User Security Policy and assign your new policy.
+If you opted for specific users, go to Users → Authentication → User Security Policy and assign your new policy.